-While still enrolled in high school, a student who has completed grade 9 or has reached age 16 may, with the prior written permission of the high school principal or designee, enroll at the same time in vocational-technical classes at Lively Technical Center.
+While still enrolled in high school, a student who has completed grade 9 or has reached age 16 may, with the prior written permission of the high school principal or designee, enroll at the same time in career-technical classes at Lively Technical College.
 All credits earned may be transferred to the high school to be credited toward graduation requirements.
-To qualify for vocational certificate dual enrollment courses, a student must have a 2.0 unweighted grade point average.
-The age and grade point average requirements may be waived by the joint approval of both the high school principal and the principal of Lively Technical Center. .
-LCS students dual enrolled at the Lively Technical Center will have tuition and textbook fees waived.
-Any other costs such as uniforms will be the responsibility of the student.
+To qualify for career certificate dual enrollment courses, a student must have a 2.0 unweighted grade point average.
+The age and grade point average requirements may be waived by the joint approval of both the high school principal and the principal of Lively Technical College.